tgenman/STEM_vault/notes/math/algebra/linal/Magic square.md

 Math prop
 TITLE: Magic square
 TITLE_rus:
-Answer_eng: A **magic square** is a 3x3 grid of numbers so that every row, column, and diagonal sum to the same value.
+DESCRIPTION: A **magic square** is a 3x3 grid of numbers so that every row, column, and diagonal sum to the same value.
-Answer_rus:
+DESCRIPTION_rus:
 Formula_main: $$\begin{pmatrix}2&7&6\\9&5&1\\4&3&8\end{pmatrix}$$
 Formula_additional:
 <!--ID: 1699125606002-->